jessicaamadi/Aviation-crashed-flight-data/README.md

 	•	aviation_crash_data.xlsx – Raw dataset
 	•	analysis.xlsx – Cleaned data and PivotTables
 	•	charts/ – Visualizations generated from the analysis

+	you can also reach out to me for more work and collaboration jessicaamadi71@gmail.com
 	•	README.md – Project documentation

 ⸻